By Barbara Falconer Newhall

 Michael D.C.
 Drout, a professor of English at Wheaton College in Massachusetts, tells exactly what went down in that mother-daughter exchange in his Modern Scholar lecture series, “A Way with Words: Writing, Rhetoric, and the Art of Persuasion.”

 This is not a book, btw.
-It’s one of those recorded college lecture series on CD.
+It’s one of those recorded college lecture series you get from Recorded Books.
 And it’s a terrific resource for writers — packed with ideas for creative as well as discursive writing.

 Professor Drout defines rhetoric very simply as “the art of using words to change the social world.”
 In his lectures he talks about the trusty five-part essay of freshman English classes – and why it’s still something to pay attention to.
 He also outlines how to write a classic medieval sermon, in case you’re working on one of those.